Cookies on this website

 MelMarT-II aims to recruit 2,998 patients globally; 750 of which will be recruited in the UK.

-The UK has 18 sites open to recruitment, with a further 2 sites in set-up.
-225 patients have been enrolled in the UK to date.
+As of 22 July 2024, the UK has 19 sites open to recruitment, with an additional site in set up.
+470 patients have been enrolled in the UK to date.
+The study is still open to recruitment.

 Trial Summary